tegandbiscuits/lets-learn-rails-talk/use-rails.md

 * A cool thing about this helper is it's able to automatically change the text if we're creating or updating an item

 * It's worth pointing out that form helpers aren't necessary, they just exist to abstract your HTML
-* All that really matters is your inputs have the correct name
+* All that really matters is your inputs have the correct name attributes

 * Lastly, at the top of the form, we're making it so if the task group is invalid and fails to save, then the user can actually see why it failed